khavernathy/mcmd/README.md

 This is a Monte Carlo / Molecular Dynamics Simulation software.<br />
 It works on Linux (tested on Ubuntu) and Mac (tested on OS X El Capitan v10.11.6).<br />

---> MC Currently fully supporting NPT, NVT, NVE, uVT ensembles.  <br />
+--> MC supports NPT, NVT, NVE, uVT ensembles.  <br />
---> MD supporting NVT.  <br />
+--> MD supports NVT.  <br />
---> Any periodic cell is supported for both MC and MD.<br />
+--> Any periodic cell is supported for both MC and MD; non-periodic systems also supported.<br />
+--> Force-fields available are Lennard-Jones (12-6), (Ewald) electrostatics, and Thole-Applequist polarization.<br />
 --> Sample inputs are included.
 The program takes just one argument: the input file.<br />

 PRE-COMPILED EXECUTABLE WORKS WITH THE FOLLOWING COMPILERS:  <br />